-In response to the question “What’s happening, exactly?” posed by Folkestone Fringe, and as part of the MagiC Carpets platform, Pent Happenings is a series of audio-visual artworks based upon geo-scientific data, field studies and research concerning Folkestone’s Pent stream and its environs.
+In response to the question “What’s happening, exactly?” posed by Folkestone Fringe, and as part of the MagiC Carpets platform, Pent Happenings comprises a series of artworks, workshops and events drawing on geo-scientific data, field studies and research concerning Folkestone’s Pent stream and its environs.

 These outcomes include:

 - Pent Stream – Sonification of live river level / flood monitoring data

 - Pent Stream LIVE – Live online broadcast of Pent Stream (from 22/7 to 1/8/21, 11am – 5pm BST)

 - Flow Rate Event – Participant-led data collection task in the field

 - Flow Rate – Sonification of river flow rate data from the Flow Rate Event

 - Borehole Studies – Exploration of local geological records

 - Pent Sounds – Sound mapping the Pent stream and its environs

 Pent Happenings began as part of the Folkestone Fringe’s Festival of Looking in October 2020, and continues for a second year in conjunction with the Folkestone Triennial with an exhibition at the Urban Room from 22nd July to 1st August 2021.